Skeeve/Useful-Bookmarklets/fb-annoying/README.md

 # FB-annoying

-Don't you hate it, when people share cool or motivational pictures?
+Don't you hate it, when people share cool or motivational pictures of some useless facebook pages?
 I usually block the page of the pictures, not the person sharing it.

 But I find it rather cumbersome to click through the process of: